 - Failure to reduce speed;

 - Failure to obey traffic signals;

 For example, suppose are you driving on the highway and begin to reduce your speed because you are approaching stopped traffic.
 Then, you are rear-ended by another driver because that driver failed to reduce his speed.
 It is likely that the police officer or highway patrolman who comes to the scene of the accident with charge or cite the other driver with failure to reduce speed.
 This would then make the other driver the at-fault driver because he was Negligent Per Se in causing the car accident.

-If you have any questions about Negligence or whether another driver was Negligent in causing your motor vehicle accident, please call us for a free consultation or free phone call at (888) 820-5885 or complete our contact form on this page.
+If you have any questions about Negligence or whether another driver was negligent in causing your motor vehicle accident, please call our Durham personal injury lawyer for a free consultation or free phone call at (888) 820-5885 or complete our contact form on this page.